wellrestedphp/wellrested/docs/source/dependency-injection.rst

     $server = new WellRESTed\Server(["container" => $container]);
     // ...
 Add middleware, routes, etc. ...

-When the server dispatches middleware, the middleware will be able to read the contain as the "container" attribute.
+When the server dispatches middleware, the middleware will be able to read the container as the "container" attribute.

 .. code-block:: php